 Repellent dispenser community initiative

-The WA Department of Health is encouraging local government, businesses and community groups to make insect repellent readily accessible to the public, to reduce the risk of mosquito-borne disease.
+Local government, businesses and community groups are encouraged to make repellent readily accessible to the public to promote mosquito bite prevention.

 Personal insect repellents containing DEET, picaridin and oil of lemon eucalyptus (OLE), are an effective way of preventing mosquito bites.